MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/content.md

 slug: gameplay
 ---

 What is the difference between a game mechanic and a game?
-You've built the core game mechanic yet on it's own this is not very satisfying for the player.
+You've built the core game mechanic yet on its own this is not very satisfying for the player.
 You need to wrap it up now into a game, the best advice is always, keep it simple!

 - What is the challenge for the player?
 - How can you show the player progression?